USS Tarawa (LHA-1): Missions

-On 17 January 2001 during her WESTPAC deployment the Tarawa lost her port anchor and chain while visiting Hong Kong.
+On 17 January 2001 during her WESTPAC deployment, Tarawa lost her port anchor and chain while visiting Hong Kong.
 The anchor loss was due to a brake failure during a routine procedure to anchor the ship in Victoria Harbor.
-EOD (Explosive Ordnance Disposal) personnel attached to the ship, who were scuba certified, were tasked with locating the anchor and did find it.
-A local barge-crane company was then hired to pull up the anchor but was ultimately unsuccessful in relocating the anchor.
+Explosive ordnance disposal personnel attached to the ship, who were SCUBA certified, were tasked with locating the anchor and did so.
+A local barge-crane company was then hired to pull up the anchor, but it ultimately was unsuccessful in relocating the anchor.
 The Navy used a video of this loss as a training tool to prevent similar incidents.

 On 6 January 2003, the Tarawa (ARG), carrying the 15th Marine Expeditionary Unit (MEU/SOC), departed for deployment.
-In mid-February, elements of the MEU off-loaded and established a training camp in Northern Kuwait while other members of the MAGTF, primarily the helicopter squadron, remained on board the ARG in the Persian Gulf.
+In mid-February, elements of the MEU off-loaded and established a training camp in Northern Kuwait, while other members of the MAGTF, primarily the helicopter squadron, remained on board the ARG in the Persian Gulf.

 Tarawa deployed from mid-2005 to early 2006 to the Middle East in support of Operation Iraqi Freedom and a multinational training exercise (Operation Bright Star) in Egypt.
-She transported the 13th Marine Expeditionary Unit.
-During this deployment, she visited Darwin, Australia, Dubai, UAE, Bahrain, Singapore, and Hong Kong.
+She transported the 13th MEU.
+During this deployment, she visited Darwin, Australia; Dubai, UAE; Bahrain; Singapore; and Hong Kong.